 In the examples so far, bi-separable states mapped onto polytopes of lower dimension.
-This is no longer true for $N\geq 6$ (for $N=6$, the entanglement polytope associated with $\ket{GHZ_3}\otimes\ket{GHZ_3}$ is clearly 6-dimensional).
+This is no longer true for $N\geq 6$ particles (for $N=6$, the entanglement polytope associated with $\ket{GHZ_3}\otimes\ket{GHZ_3}$ is clearly 6-dimensional).
 However, it remains true that spectral information alone can be used to witness genuine $N$-qubit entanglement for any $N$.
 A general theory of genuine entanglement detection from spectral information will be presented elsewhere.
 Here, we merely give one example valid for any number $N$ of qubits.
-The result is stated in the language of \cite{guehne_multipartite_2005} (see also \cite{horodecki_separability_2001,horodecki09,guhne_entanglement_2009,levi_hierarchy_2012,seevinck_sufficient_2001,huber_detection_2010} and references therein\footnote{ The reader should not be confused by the fact that some authors use the term ``genuine $N$-partite entanglement'' in a different sense.
-C.f.\ \cite{dokovicosterloh09}, where semi-stability (in the sense of \autoref{entropy of entanglement}) is additionally required for ``genuine'' entanglement. }).
+The result is stated in the language of \cite{guehne_multipartite_2005}; see also \cite{horodecki_separability_2001,horodecki09,guhne_entanglement_2009,levi_hierarchy_2012,seevinck_sufficient_2001,huber_detection_2010} and references therein.
 Call a vector $\ket\psi$ \emph{producible using $k$-partite entanglement} if it is of the form $\ket\psi=\ket{\psi_1}\otimes\dots\otimes\ket{\psi_m}$, where every $\ket{\psi_i}$ is contained in the tensor product of at most $k$ sites---otherwise, $\ket\psi$ is said to contain \emph{genuine $(k+1)$-partite entangled}.
 In particular, the states that contain genuine $N$-partite entanglement are precisely those which are not \emph{biseparable}, i.e., those which do not factorize with respect to any non-trivial (bi)partition of the subsystems.
+The reader should not be confused by the fact that some authors use the term ``genuine $N$-partite entanglement'' in a different sense; c.f.\ \cite{osterloh_constructing_2005,osterlohsiewert06}, where semi-stability (in the sense of \autoref{entropy of entanglement}) is additionally required for ``genuine'' entanglement.

 Recall first that for a system of $N$ qubits the solution of the quantum marginal problem (i.e., the maximal entanglement polytope) is given by the inequalities

 for the \emph{smallest} local eigenvalues $\lambda^{(i)}_{\min} = 1-\lambda^{(i)}_{\max} \in [0,0.5]$ \cite{higuchisudberyszulc03}.
 Therefore, the polytope for the class of states that factorize with respect to a given partition $A_1 \cup \ldots \cup A_m = \{1,\ldots,N\}$ is defined by the constraints